 Elephant Room Gallery is excited to present “The Evolution of Kayla May and Dovie Golden”, featuring brand new work.
 Both artists have created pieces that represent internal and external struggles and how those things can alter us.
 How do we deal with the things we can control and the things we cannot?
 How do our struggles manifest outwardly?
 How do we move forward and overcome the challenges we face?
 The result is a sort of evolution of not only the artists and their personal growth but also of the characters depicted in their paintings.
 Kayla May and Dovie Golden combine photorealistic portraits with cartoonish elements, each in their own very unique style.
 This is the first time the artists are showing together in a duo exhibition.

-BURN353’s “Through My Mind’s Eye” opens with a reception on Saturday, April 8th from 6 to 9pm at Elephant Room Gallery located at 704 S Wabash Ave. in the South Loop Neighborhood of Chicago.
-The exhibition runs through April 29th and open hours can be found on the gallery’s website: http://www.elephantroomgallery.com.
+“The Evolution of Kayla May and Dovie Golden” opens on Saturday, October 19th from 5pm to 9pm at Elephant Room Gallery.
+The gallery is located at 704 S Wabash Ave. in the South Loop Neighborhood of Chicago and the exhibition runs through November 30th.
+Viewing appointments and more information can be found on the gallery’s website: www.elephantroomgallery.com

 About Kayla May